 Instructional Technology Lab

-To reserve the GSE Instructional Technology Lab, send a request to the Assistant to the Chair, Carole Novak-Lewis, telephone: (716) 645-1475.
+To reserve the GSE Instructional Technology Lab, send a request to the Assistant to the Chair, Benjamin Poremski, telephone: (716) 645-1475.
 Your UB card can be swiped to open the lab (please keep door closed).

 Once your appointment papers are processed, you are eligible for a UB card, which allows borrowing privileges at UB Libraries.
 You can connect to BISON http://library.buffalo.edu/) and can remotely access UB databases in the same way as distance students (http://ubit.buffalo.edu/internet/).
 For help with making the connection from off-campus, consult Off Campus Access to the UB Libraries' Resources (http://ubit.buffalo.edu/internet/).
 To take full advantage of the Libraries' resources you will want to apply for a UB library number (http://library.buffalo.edu/libraries/help/distance.html).

-Workshops and tutorials are available through UB’s Teaching and Learning Center (http://ubtlc.buffalo.edu/)
+Workshops and tutorials are available through UB’s Center for Educational Innovation (http://www.buffalo.edu/ubcei.html)

 UB LIS Office Staff